-- Regular expenses that a student pays outside of their internship (e.g. car payments, auto insurance, long-term medical expenses, credit card bills, etc.)
+- Car payments, auto insurance, medical expenses, credit card bills, etc.

 Amounts and Duration

-NOTE: While the final deadline is May 24, we advise all students to submit their portion of the scholarship application well ahead of this date so their employer has enough time to complete the confirmation form.
-We cannot review an application without the employer confirmation.
+While the final application deadline is May 6, we advise all students to register their internship well ahead of this date to allow the LSA Opportunity Hub time to complete their review and approval process.

 To be eligible for the LSA Internship Scholarship, a student must:

-- Be an undergraduate currently enrolled full-time and pursuing a degree program (or MDDP) in the College of LSA
+- Be pursuing a degree program (or MDDP) in the College of LSA

 - Be a U.S. Citizen or Permanent Resident (i.e. possess a green card)

-- Have a FAFSA and CSS profile on file with the Office of Financial Aid (OFA) and must renew their FAFSA annually
+- Have a CSS Profile and current-year FAFSA on file with the Office of Financial Aid (OFA)

 How do I apply?